tbnj/mfd_abundance_tables/README.md

 `scripts/create_ampvis_euk.R` imports the genus-aggregated table, filters and performs a single subsampling without replacement.

 ## Data
-The scripts rely on data files available from the MFD Zenodo [repo](https://zenodo.org/records/12605769), from where the original output files are also available.
+The scripts rely on data files available from the MFD Zenodo [repo](https://zenodo.org/records/12605769) and the MFD [github](https://github.com/cmc-aau/mfd_metadata), from where the original output files are also available.